Naevyys/Little-quotes-story/README.md

 1. Navigate to the pull requests tab, click on the pull request.
 2. Scroll down until you see the merge option.
 Click on merge.
 3. Leave a final message and merge.
 4. Optionally, delete the branch.
 We can create a new one from the new `gh-pages` version of the branch whenever we need.
+If you do, please notify all people who were working on this branch that it doesn't exist anymore, such that they can checkout to another branch before continuing their work.

 You are done!
 When you navigate to the `gh-pages` branch, you will see all changes from the other branch were merged into the branch.
 And if you navigate to https://naevyys.github.io/Little-quotes-story/, you will see the new version of the website deployed!

 *Note: Github pages may need a few minutes before it deploys the new changes.
 Be patient, the changes will appear soon.*

+## A few useful github commands

+* `git status` - Shows you the list of modified files which are added for committing and modified files that are not added for comitting.
+* `git diff` - Shows the details of changes in all your non-committed files.
+You may have to hit `enter` to see the next lines.
+Examining differences in files is usually much easier using an IDE, but it can be useful when you have nothing else directly at hand.
+* `git branch -l` - Displays the list of local branches.
+Note that these are not the branches on github, these are you local ones!
+You may have local branches which don't exist remotely (i.e. on github) anymore or don't exist there yet if you haven't setup the upstream.
+* `git branch -d your-branch` - Deletes the branch `your-branch` locally.